ShifaShah-06/Thesis-Code/README.md

-# AI-Rewriting and Reasoning Diversity in Student Essays: Analysis Pipeline
+# The Impact of AI on Academic Writing: A Paired Analysis of Syntactic Complexity and Reasoning Diversity

 This repository contains the core analysis code for the thesis:
-**"How does AI rewriting shape syntactic style and reasoning diversity in student essays?"**
+**"The Impact of AI on Academic Writing: A Paired Analysis of Syntactic Complexity and Reasoning Diversity"**
 Author: Shifa Shah
 MSc Behavioural and Data Science, University of Warwick